SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 # Decision

-Based on the research and conclusion above we've decided to use the **Harbor** project as an SCS-compliant container registry implementation.
+Based on the research and conclusion above we've decided to use the **Harbor** project as a container registry implementation for the SCS ecosystem.

 <!-- Frequently used references -->